Kanye Manganese Project Highlights:

 Following on from field work referred to in the announcement of 24 June 2021, further site mapping and assessment visits were undertaken in late 2021 to the main previously identified sites with reported high grade manganese occurrences on prospecting licence 129 northwest of Kanye town.
 Of particular interest was the provisional identification of geological continuity between the prospects at the Moshaneng Borrow Pit and Loltware, over a strike length of about 4km.
 Bedrock exposure is limited in this area, but manganese occurrences appear to occupy the same stratigraphic horizon that hosts the Giyani Metals K-Hill manganese deposit to the south-east.

 Soil sampling has supported the continuity of the Moshaneng-Loltware trend and has highlighted a 2km anomalous zone stretching southeastwards from the Moshaneng pit.

 At the Moshaneng Borrow Pit, recent excavation by contractors for road material has uncovered additional exposures of manganese-bearing bedrock further to the northwest, with intermittent outcrop now extending over 300m, and not yet closed off in this direction.
-Maiden drill testing of the Moshaneng and Loltware occurrences is planned to commence in October 2022.
+Maiden drill testing of the Moshaneng and Loltware occurrences commenced in October 2022.